By Meg Guiseppi

 "Updating your LinkedIn Profile" means editing or changing the content in the various sections of your LinkedIn Profile – Headline, Summary, Experience, Education, etc.

-Currently (summer, 2019), you update (or change) the content in your LinkedIn Profile by clicking on "Me" in the menu along the very top of your Profile, and then clicking on "View Profile."
+Currently (winter, 2020), you update (or change) the content in your LinkedIn Profile by clicking on "Me" in the menu along the very top of your Profile, and then clicking on "View Profile."
 You can then access the various Profile sections to make edits and/or changes.

 "Posting an update" means sharing something of interest about you, your field, or others in your LinkedIn updates feed.

 Your update feed is visible in the center column of the "Home" page of your Profile, each time you log into your LinkedIn account.